LeonelGomes/Leo-Git-example/README.md

 # Leo-Git-example
-A throwaway repo for Git tutorial by Team Dynamite
+A throwaway repo for myself, whow about that?

 Let's learn git basics together